danielrdowns/Website/docs/_posts/2020-05-26-Inaugurating-this-venture.md

 Regardless of whether you are launching a business, developing a novel product, crafting an innovative art project, or inaugurating some other endeavor, it is essential that we build.

-At this time, humanity as a species is again reminded that our supposed omnipotent dominion of Earth was merely a facade.
+At this time, humanity as a species is again reminded that our supposed omnipotent dominion of Earth was merely a <i>façade</i>.

 We are reminded of our mortality, our fragility, and our station in an unforgiving Universe.